jnozzi/cocoadev.com/markdown/SplitViewBasics.md

 Hopefully this code will save you some time trying to figure this splitview stuff out.

 Personally, I think this degree of control over splitviews should be something doable completely from within IB (without having to write any code).
-I don't see why this wouldn't be possible given the right parameters built into the General/NSSplitView class.
-If you agree, I've added a suggestion to that effect to General/AppKitMostWanted (see the entry dated **2004.09.30** there) where you can "vote for it" by adding 1 to the **AYES** count.
+I don't see why this wouldn't be possible given the right parameters built into the NSSplitView class.
+If you agree, I've added a suggestion to that effect to AppKitMostWanted (see the entry dated **2004.09.30** there) where you can "vote for it" by adding 1 to the **AYES** count.

---General/PaulPomeroy, **2004.10.23**
+--PaulPomeroy, **2004.10.23**

 *Fixed a misstatement in the above code.
 The right and left frame **minimums** + the divider thickness (which is 6 by default) must add up to the total width of the **splitframe** when the window is at its minimum allowed width.* (oct.
 25)